-- Shared leadership and power, within organizations, and between people in organizations and people in community - Leadership succession focused on vision & values - Centering people from affected communities as leaders of their own change (race, ethnicity, age, ability, gender, sexual orientation, other factors) - Active pipelines for developing leaders within affected communities - Equity in all its facets and dimensions
+- Shared leadership and power, within organizations, and between people in organizations and people in community - Leadership succession focused on vision, values, and continuity of the benefit received by the community - Centering people from affected communities as leaders of their own change (race, ethnicity, age, ability, gender, sexual orientation, other factors) - Active pipelines for developing leaders within affected communities - Equity in all its facets and dimensions

-- Power held closely by those designated as leaders within the organization, modeled after leadership in the business world (i.e. "C Suite" leadership) - "Natural" org life cycles assume that bureaucratic management skills will replace visionary, values-based, start-up leadership. - Organizational leaders overwhelmingly from the dominant culture, often lamenting "We can't find any qualified \\" (i.e. no pipeline) - Government & nonprofit leaders given more credence on issues than community leaders
+- Power held closely within certain positions of the organization, modeled after the business world (i.e. "C Suite" leadership) - Succession replacing one individual with another vs. a time for rethinking leadership needs for ensuring continuity of mission - "Natural" org life cycles assume that bureaucratic management skills will replace visionary, values-based, start-up leadership. - Organizational leaders overwhelmingly from the dominant culture, often lamenting "We can't find any qualified " (i.e. no pipeline) - Government & nonprofit leaders given more credence on issues than community leaders